 |

-but not enough Christianity.
-Centuries ago religionists were ready to hail an
+many but not enough Christianity.
+Centuries ago religionists were ready to hail

-anthropomorphic God, and array His vicegerent with pomp and splendor; but this
+an anthropomorphic God, and array His vicegerent with pomp and splendor; but

-was not the manner of truth's appearing.
-Of old the cross was truth's central
+this was not the manner of truth's appearing.
+Of old the cross was truth's

-sign, and it is today.
-The modern lash is less material than the Roman scourge,
+central sign, and it is today.
+The modern lash is less material than the Roman

-but it is equally as cutting.
-Cold disdain, stubborn resistance, opposition
+scourge, but it is equally as cutting.
+Cold disdain, stubborn resistance,

-from church, state laws, and the press, are still the harbingers of truth's
+opposition from church, state laws, and the press, are still the harbingers of

-full-orbed appearing.
-A higher and more practical Christianity, demonstrating
+truth's full-orbed appearing.
+A higher and more practical Christianity,

-justice and meeting the needs of mortals in sickness and in health, stands at
+demonstrating justice and meeting the needs of mortals in sickness and in

 Mental emancipation |